SeiTudorella/dips-1/guacamole.md

 Instructions:
 - cut and mash avocados
-- chop the jalepeno
+- chop the jalepeno finely
 - squeeze lime
-- add salt
+- add salt to taste
-- and mix well
+- mix but allow some chunkiness